 Do you own a pistol or a hunting rifle?
-Is your firearm for defence purposes or are you a hunter?
+Is your firearm for defense purposes or are you a hunter?
 Is the weapon going to spend any time in the field?

 Best Weapon Light Reviews